Open primary navigation menu

 What the Core Gives Students

-• A mission-focused introduction to College life, academic expectations, and support systems
+• A mission-focused introduction to university life, academic expectations, and support systems

 • An introduction to critical thinking and information literacy